th2-net/th2-common-j/README.md

 via [grpcurl](https://github.com/fullstorydev/grpcurl#grpcurl) without gRPC schema (files with proto extensions describes gRPC service structure)

+## MQ router

+This kind of router provides the ability for component to send / receive messages via RabbitMQ.
+Router has several methods to subscribe and publish RabbitMQ messages steam (th2 use batches of messages or events as transport).

+#### Choice pin by attributes

+Pin attributes are key mechanism to choose pin for action execution.
+Router search all pins which have full set of passed attributes.
+For example, the pins: `first` [`publish`, `raw`, `custom_a` ], `second` [`publish`, `raw`, `custom_b` ].
+* only the `first` pin will be chosen by attribut sets: [`custom_a`], [`custom_a`, `raw`], [`custom_a`, `publish`], [`publish`, `raw`, `custom_a` ]
+* both pins will be chosen by attribut sets: [`raw`], [`publish`], [`publish`, `raw` ]

+Router implementation and methods have predefined attributes.
+Result set of attributes for searching pin is union of  <router>, <method>, <passed> attributes.
+Predefined attributes:
+* `RabbitMessageGroupBatchRouter` hasn't got any predefined attributes
+* `EventBatchRouter` has `evnet` attribute
+* `TransportGroupBatchRouter` has `transport-group` attribute

+* `send*` exclude `sendExclusive` methods have `publish` attribute
+* `subscribe*` excluded `subscribeExclusive` methods have `subscribe` attribute

+#### Choice publish pin

+Router chooses pins in two stages.
+At first select all pins matched by attributes than check passed message (batch) by pin's filters and then send the whole message or its part via pins leaved after two steps.

+#### Choice subscribe pin

+Router chooses pins only by attributes.
+Pin's filters are used when message has been delivered and parsed.
+Registered lister doesn't receive message, or it parts failure check by pin's filter.

+### Restrictions:

+Some methods have `All` suffix, it means that developer can publish or subscribe message via 1 or several pins otherwise via only 1 pin.
+If number of passed check pins are different then required range, method throw an exception.

+Developer can register only one listener for each pin but one listener can handle messages from several pins.

+`TransportGroupBatchRouter` router doesn't split incoming or outgoing batch by filter not unlike `RabbitMessageGroupBatchRouter` router

 ## Export common metrics to Prometheus

 It can be performed by the following utility methods in CommonMetrics class